Small and medium enterprises: Overview

+The European Union sees SMEs as playing a crucial role in powering economic growth, innovation and transition to more knowledge-based economic structures.
 At the employee level, Petrakis and Kostis (2012) explore the role of interpersonal trust and knowledge in the number of small and medium enterprises.
 They conclude that knowledge positively affects the number of SMEs, which in turn positively affects interpersonal trust.
-Note that the empirical results indicate that interpersonal trust does not affect the number of SMEs.
+The empirical results indicate that interpersonal trust does not affect the number of SMEs.
 Therefore, although knowledge development can reinforce SMEs, trust becomes widespread in a society when the number of SMEs is greater.

-Legal boundary on SMEs around the world
+Medium- or mid-sized enterprises which have grown beyond the scale of a "small business" may have different support needs from those of small businesses, and their contribution to the local and national economy where they operate may also be quite distinct from the contribution of a smaller business.

+By country

 Multilateral organizations have been criticized for using one measure for all.
 The legal boundary of SMEs around the world vary, and below is a list of the upper limits of SMEs in some countries.

 Africa

 African small businesses frequently struggle to get the cash they require to thrive.
 According to the SME Finance Forum, the formal financing gap for African SMEs averaged 17% of GDP across the 43 countries assessed in 2017.

 According to the World Bank, women own 58% of all MSMEs in Africa.

 The European Investment Bank's Banking in Africa survey, 2021 suggests that most of the responding banks had a non-performing loan (NPL) ratio of at least 5%.
 NPLs account for at least 10% of the SME portfolio in approximately one-third of African banks.
 Furthermore, 50% of the banks had at least 5% of their SME portfolio under the moratorium, and 40% had at least 5% of SME loans under some type of restructuring.